AshleyXM/pdf-reader/README.md

 - Optimized response speed by 67% with asynchronous processing with text correction and image alternative text generation.
 - Enhanced project robustness and reliability by implementing exception handling and extensive test cases. (still working on)

-## Challenges
-One of the biggest challenges is how to optimize the response speed.

-At first, I just utilized **Azure Computer Vision** to get caption and OCR result of each image and leveraged **OpenAI LLM** `gpt-turbo-3.5` to correct the spacing and typographical errors in text content.

-However, as the number of pages in PDF file grows, it takes forever to process one PDF file, since even one API call to OpenAI and Azure CV takes several seconds.
-So I realized that I need to run these tasks parallelly instead of one by one.

-Then here came new problem.
-Even though OpenAI provides asynchronous support, Azure CV still does not implement it.
-Therefore, in order to get to improve the response speed.
-I need to make a tradeoff between abandoning the original plan by adding image processing and figuring out another way to do it.

-Fortunately, finally I found [marvin](https://www.askmarvin.ai/docs/vision/captioning/#async-support) toolkit which is based on **OpenAI Vision** and provides pretty good asynchronous support for generating image caption.

-By trying so hard to do some optimization, then response speed improved by around 67%, which is pretty satisfying for our current task.

 ### Feature and Performance Comparison